vallas01/auth_soloProj_setup-HEROKU-READY/README.md

 # auth_soloProject (set up Ready!)

-FIRST: mirror this repsoitory (DO NOT EDIT)
+FIRST: mirror this repository (DO NOT EDIT)

 1. Open Git Bash.
 2. Create a bare clone of the repository.